vinaykomaravolu/Lumen/README.md

 # Details

 - Built in Unity 2018.3.2
-- Team of 6 - 4 programmers and 2 artists.
+- Team of 7 - 4 programmers, 2 artists, and a music producer.

 # About